hylang/hy/docs/syntax.rst

 one of the following: ``()[]{};"'`~``.
-The reader will attempt to read each identifier as a :ref:`numeric literal <numeric-literals>`, then attempt to read it as a :ref:`keyword <keywords>` if that fails, then attempt to read it as a :ref:`dotted identifier <dotted-identifier>` if that fails, then fall back on reading it as a :ref:`symbol <symbols>` if that fails.
+The reader will attempt to read each identifier as a :ref:`numeric literal <numeric-literals>`, then attempt to read it as a :ref:`keyword <keywords>` if that fails, then attempt to read it as a :ref:`dotted identifier <dotted-identifiers>` if that fails, then fall back on reading it as a :ref:`symbol <symbols>` if that fails.

 .. _numeric-literals: